DorothyTamYiLing/GWarrange/documents/tutorials.md

 -pyseer_arg "--print-samples --no-distances" \
 -ext_mrg_min "100_3" -ext_mrg_max "17000_3"
 ```
-While generating the number of significant k-mers from pyseer output using 100_3 extension and merge parameters, XXX,XXX number of significant k-mers are found (as printed in the standard output).
+While generating the number of significant k-mers from pyseer output using 100_3 extension and merge parameters, 424,588 number of significant k-mers are found (as printed in the standard output).
 Due to the large number of k-mers that can be difficult to be procssed in a reasonable amount of time, it is recommended to incoporate the use of unitigs by indicating -string_type "kmers_and_unitigs".
 This allows unitig-callers to be run on top of fsm-lite, and the final list of significant "sequences" used for detecting genome rearrangement consisted of 1) k-mers containing placeholder seqeunces (for detecting rearrangement boundaries) and 2) unitigs without placeholder seqeunces (for detecting interior rearranged sequences).

 #rerun by indicating unitig-callers
 ```